To enable export at runtime, you include the

 example, the following XML code enables export to comma-separated (CSV) text files using the file prefix "MyExport".

 The properties that are allowed and/or required depend on the export connector you select.
-VoltDB comes with five export connectors:
+VoltDB comes with six export connectors:

 As the name implies, the file connector writes the exported data to local files, either as comma-separated or